Megus/chipnomad-tracker/docs/ideas.md

 - Stereo layout (ABC, ACB, BAC...)
 - Number of chips (1-3)
 - Pitch table:
+  - Up to 255 pitches in the table (opening microtonal possibilities)
+  - Custom pitch names (for microtonal scales)
   - Auto-calculated for clock speed
   - Selection of classic tables (ST, ASC, PT...)
-  - Load table from a text file
+  - Load table from a CSV file

 ## Song